wanguicheche/database-wk-8/README.md

 ## Overview
 This project is a **simple Library Management System** implemented in **MySQL**.
-It was created as part of my database assignment.
 The goal is to design, implement, and test a small relational database that supports basic library operations such as tracking books, authors, members, copies, and loans.

-A corresponding **Entity–Relationship Diagram (ERD)** sketch has been created in **draw.io** and is attached in this repository.
+A corresponding **Entity–Relationship Diagram (ERD)** sketch has been created in **draw.io** and is attached to this repository.

 ---